Creating and running container images

 Depending on your Apptainer installation, you may or may not need to be root in this section.
 Try to follow along, if you want, or alternatively simply watch this demo.

-Inside your working directory, create a new file test.def:
+Inside your working directory, create a new file python.def:

 cd ~/tmp